School Science Lessons

 Matairesinol

-Matairesinol, C20H22O6, a phenylpropanoid, lignan, gamma-butyrolactone, phytoestrogen
+Matairesinol, C20H22O6, a phenylpropanoid, lignan, gamma-butyrolactone, is a phytoestrogen.

-It occurs in flax seed, sesame seed, rye bran and meal, oat bran, poppy seed, strawberries, blackcurrants, broccoli.
+It occurs in flax seed, sesame seed, rye bran and meal, oat bran, poppy seed, strawberries, blackcurrants, and broccoli.

 Menthol